 Backyard Cottages/DADUs were discussed as a one possible approach to adding more housing that would be affordable to people making between 80%-100% of area median income.
-Suggestions to look at the possibility of DADUs came up throughout the process both online and at virtual events. contributing to affordable housing.
-The questionnaire, which was sent to every household in Northeast Bellevue, gives the clearest picture on community sentiment and shows that residents are evenly divided.
+Suggestions to look at the possibility of DADUs came up throughout the process both online and at virtual events.
+The questionnaire, which was sent to every household in Northwest Bellevue, gives the clearest picture on community sentiment and shows that residents are evenly divided.